 Frequently Asked Questions about the EMC Directive 2014/30/EU

-‘EMC’ stands for ‘electromagnetic compatibility’.
-This refers to the ability of an electrical or electronic device to function with limited emission of electromagnetic interference and with limited susceptibility for these disturbances
+‘EMC’ stands for ‘electromagnetic compatibility.
+This refers to the ability of an electrical or electronic device to function with limited emission of electromagnetic interference and with limited susceptibility to these disturbances

 Products need to comply with Directive 2014/30/EU if they are EMC relevant, and if they are intended to be made available in one of the countries requiring the CE marking.
 The directive states that it applies to ‘products liable to generate electromagnetic disturbance, or the performance of which is liable to be affected by such disturbance, and to fixed installations’.
 This rather cryptical description means that the directive typically applies to products that contain electronics or active electrical components.
-This is regardless whether these are mains powered or battery powered products.
+This is regardless of whether these are mains-powered or battery-powered products.

-Exempted from the scope of Directive 2014/30/EU are products those that are physically incapable of emitting or be disturbed by electromagnetic interference because they do not include any active (electronic) parts.
-Examples of such products (provided they contain no active electronic parts) are: cables and cabling, equipment containing only resistive loads without any automatic switching such as fans and domestic heaters without controls, batteries (without an active circuit), corded headphones, loudspeakers without amplification, pocket lamps (including LED flashlights), induction motors without electronics, and simple quartz watches.
-Sub components intended to be build into other equipment are exempted too, unless these sub components are made available to the end user.
+Exempted from the scope of Directive 2014/30/EU are products that are physically incapable of emitting or being disturbed by electromagnetic interference because they do not include any active (electronic) parts.
+Examples of such products (provided they contain no active electronic parts) are cables and cabling, equipment containing only resistive loads without any automatic switching such as fans and domestic heaters without controls, batteries (without an active circuit), corded headphones, loudspeakers without amplification, pocket lamps (including LED flashlights), induction motors without electronics, and simple quartz watches.
+Sub-components intended to be built into other equipment are exempted too unless these sub-components are made available to the end-user.

-– Electrical equipment that use radio frequency broadcasting or receiving technologies and that are within the scope of the Radio Equipment Directive;
+– Electrical equipment that uses radio frequency broadcasting or receiving technologies and that are within the scope of the Radio Equipment Directive;

 – Radio equipment intended for use by radio amateurs;